SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 # Authentication and Authorization with SharePoint Embedded

-SharePoint Embedded uses a mix of Graph and SharePoint (Vroom, CSOM...)
-APIs. tll APIs to eventually be on Graph.
+SharePoint Embedded uses a mix of Graph and SharePoint APIs.
+All APIs will be eventually available be on Graph.

 ## Auth Flow